Fine Tuning Connectivity While Traveling

 Bring in Specialty Gear & Experiment

-Once you have baseline on your options, if you're not getting the performance you need it's time to step it up a notch with any more advanced enhancing options you have at your disposal.
+Once you have baseline on your mobile internet options, if you're not getting the performance you need it's time for the next step by fine tuning with any more advanced enhancing options you have at your disposal.

 The advanced signal enhancing gear for a cellular connection might be higher gain antennas that you need dig out of storage and setup, or firing up a cellular booster.